 Students will automatically receive a paper copy of their final transcript after completing their degree.
-To order additional copies (at a cost of £10 each) or to order a copy of an on-course transcript (for students who have not yet completed their course), please follow the instructions on the University website.
+To order additional copies (at a cost of £10 each) or to order a copy of an on-course transcript (for students who have not yet completed their course), please see Academic transcripts for further information.

-The College can also write a bespoke letter on College letterhead; please request this via the Registry Administrator.
+The College can also write a bespoke letter on College letterhead; please request this via the Registry Office.